There are four main ways to make Sparkling water at home;

 SodaStream machines are available at Walmart, Costco, and other major retailers.

-What I have found is that Amazon usually gives you are really good price.
+What I have found is that Amazon usually gives you a really good price.

 Its where I originally bought mine, You can click here to see the current price on Amazon for the SodaStream Jet.